 The iPhone 5c runs iOS 10, which also received the GPS related update in July 2019.

-The iPhone 5s and iPhone 6 both run iOS 12, which was last updated by Apple in July 2020 - specifically the update was for devices that don’t support iOS 13.
+The iPhone 5s and iPhone 6 both run iOS 12, which was last updated by Apple in July 2020 - specifically the update was for devices that don’t support iOS 13, for which the oldest handset is the iPhone 6s.

-When iOS 14 launches it will run on all iPhones from iPhone 6s onwards.
-The iPhone 6s launched in 2015 with iOS 9 in 2015 and will still be compatible when iOS 14 is officially released five years later.
+When iOS 14 launched it ran on all iPhones from iPhone 6s onwards, just like iOS 13.
+This meant that the iPhone 6s, which launched in 2015 with iOS 9 in 2015, was still compatible when iOS 14 was released five years later.

 When does Apple stop supporting iPhones?